bcgov/data-publication/pages/dsg_bcdc_metadata_standards.md

 ---------

-## MANDATORY METADATA FOR BC GEOGRAPHIC WAREHOUSE RESOURCES
+## Mandatory Metadata for BC Geographic Warehouse Resources

 Table and column descriptions are required for all objects in the BC Geographic Warehouse.
 These descriptions are created by the BCGW data modeller, in consultation with the custodian and DataBC data administration staff.
 The medium for defining the descriptions is the [Dataset Model](dps_bcgw_w.md#dataset-model).

-## MANDATORY METADATA FOR RESOURCES NOT IN THE BC GEOGRAPHIC WAREHOUSE
+## Mandatory Metadata for Resources Not in The BC Geographic Warehouse

 Spreadsheets (Excel or CSV files) uploaded to the BC Data Catalogue must be documented sufficiently so that people looking at the spreadsheet can understand what the columns mean.
 A good way of providing this information is to supply a *data dictionary* resource, explaining the purpose and content of the other resources.
-See for example, [_this resource_](https://catalogue.data.gov.bc.ca/dataset/bc-data-catalogue-content/resource/824f2a99-d738-4b63-a492-a906d4c37be0) for [_this dataset_](https://catalogue.data.gov.bc.ca/dataset/42f7ca99-e7f3-40f7-93d7-f2500cccc315).
+See for example, a [_data dictionary_](https://catalogue.data.gov.bc.ca/dataset/bc-data-catalogue-content/resource/824f2a99-d738-4b63-a492-a906d4c37be0) for the [_BC Data Catalogue Content_](https://catalogue.data.gov.bc.ca/dataset/42f7ca99-e7f3-40f7-93d7-f2500cccc315).

 -----------------------------------------------------------